Mayflower Trading Company

 To be truly prepared for the coming harvest and storing the food you have worked so hard to grow requires the proper canners.
-To make the process of preparing the food efficient and more enjoyable, time saving tools are required.
+The most important piece of equipment for home food preservation is the Pressure Canner!
+To make the process of preparing the food efficient and more enjoyable, time saving tools are a blessing.
 Whether it's manual or electric, the right tool for the job saves a tremendous amount of time and makes big jobs manageable.

 Quality hand powered tools not only save time in food preparation, they are not dependent on electricity.

 We have hand powered appliances for grinding grain, stringing beans, peeling apples, pitting cherries, making sauces and much more.
 These wonderful non-electric 'machines' are so safe, easy and even fun to operate, you can engage the assistance of children.